MathurAditya724/PythonDjangoAsyncChatting/README.md

 ## Getting Started

-For starting the project, Fisrt create a virtual enviroment for the python Lib's in the *requirement.txt* file.
+For starting the project, First, create a virtual environment for the python Lib's in the *requirement.txt* file.

 ``` cmd
 python -m venv ./venv
 ```

-*Activate* the virtual enviroment and download the required Lib's.
+*Activate* the virtual environment and download the required Lib's.

 ``` cmd
 pip install -r requirement.txt
 ```

-Before going any futher, just create a sqlite file in the *fastfood* folder and then *cd* into the folder and simply migrate and create the super user in the database using Django.
+Before going any further, just create an SQLite file in the *current* folder and then *cd* into the folder and simply migrate and create the superuser in the database using Django.
 And after doing this setup, run the server.

 ``` cmd